vercel/next.js/errors/page-without-valid-component.md

 #### Why This Error Occurred

 While auto exporting a page a valid React Component wasn't found.
-This could mean you you have a file in `pages` that does `export default { some: 'object' }` instead of a React Component.
+This could mean you have a file in `pages` that does `export default { some: 'object' }` instead of a React Component.

 #### Possible Ways to Fix It